Regulatory Compliance E-newsletter - December

 (Top of page)

-NRS Education is Ready for the New Year
+NRS Education is Preparing for the New Year.
+Are you?

-From professional development programs and web-based seminars to investment adviser symposia, NRS provides a comprehensive selection of practical compliance education options designed to train and enlighten staff at investment adviser, investment company and broker-dealer firms.
-Review the NRS Education 2016 Calendar for education options that fit your needs and schedule.
+From professional development programs and web-based seminars to in-person annual conferences and investment adviser symposia, NRS provides a comprehensive selection of practical compliance education options designed to inform and enlighten staff at investment adviser, investment company and broker-dealer firms.
+Review the NRS Education 2017 Calendar for education options that fit your needs and schedule.

 In today’s fast-changing regulatory environment, the need to educate staff at every level is paramount to successfully incorporating compliance into your firm's daily business operations and minimizing your firm's risk.